-Paul was described recently as:”One of the foremost British linocut artists of today”.
+Paul was described recently as: “One of the foremost British linocut artists of today”.
 He exhibits locally and nationally.
+He is a member of the Midland Printmakers group and the Royal Birmingham Society of Artists (RBSA), where he curates exhibitions on a regular basis.
 His work has featured in the Royal Academy Summer Exhibition four times.
 Paul makes both relief and intaglio prints, often inspired by the industrial environment around his home in the Black Country.
 A recent series of prints, “Mountains and Moorlands”, was inspired by the natural landscape and industrial heritage of North Wales.

 A real friend of the Exhibition, a regular exhibitor and a former guest artist, Di will lead an all day Art Workshop on Thursday 3 August.
 Participants will be guided in the use of acrylic inks to create interesting effects both in their own right and to enhance watercolour and acrylic paintings.
 Di will demonstrate how to work imaginatively with coloured inks and give participants time to experiment, using not just brushes and pens, but lollipop sticks, credit cards and sponges too.
 No experience required!

 More space – more exhibits – extra workshops